Doctor Who and the Pirates: Music

 The songs use substituted lyrics to tunes from various Gilbert and Sullivan operas.
-These include: "I am the very model of a Gallifreyan buccaneer" a pastiche on the "Major-General's Song", "An assassin's lot is not a happy one", based on the "A Policeman's Lot Is Not a happy one", both from The Pirates of Penzance, and "I'm Jasper's man", to the tune of "I am so proud" from The Mikado.
+The Doctor sings: "I am the very model of a Gallifreyan buccaneer" a pastiche of the "Major-General's Song".
+Other Gilbert and Sullivan song pastiches include "An assassin's lot is not a happy one", based on the "A Policeman's Lot Is Not a happy one", from The Pirates of Penzance, and "I'm Jasper's man", to the tune of "I am so proud" from The Mikado.
 Music from more of the Savoy operas is used elsewhere in it, such as one of the pirates humming "Rising Early in the Morning" from The Gondoliers.

+Critical reaction

+A reviewer for Metro wrote that Baker "has a marvellous singing voice."
+A reviewer for Doctor Who TV selected the episode as one of the best audio dramas in its season.
+In a 50th Anniversary review, Tor.com selected the episode for its list of "excellent ones".